Wind power and wind energy - a major pillar in the future economic health of Bremen

-Today more than 120 companies and institutes employ more than 4,200 people across the industry, with 2,300 of them working in offshore wind energy in Bremen and Bremerhaven.
+Today more than 80 companies and institutes employ more than 3,000 people across the industry, with approx. half of them working in offshore wind energy in Bremen and Bremerhaven.
 They are all part of a strong network that is ideal for facilitating a range of onshore and offshore wind energy projects.

-In Germany, electricity generated by wind energy already accounts for 13 per cent of all power consumed nationwide, and plans are in place to increase this proportion further still.
+In Germany, electricity generated by wind energy already accounts for 23 per cent of all power consumed in the public network, and plans are in place to increase this proportion further still.

 Wind energy has a key role to play in the switch to renewable energy sources, and nowhere does the wind blow stronger than out on the high seas.

-Research, development, production, service and maintenance – companies and institutes in Bremen and Bremerhaven cover all aspects of the wind energy industry:
+Research, development, service and maintenance - Bremen and Bremerhaven companies and institutes represent large parts of the value chain in the wind energy sector:

 See our events calendar to find out about events and trade fairs on the subject of wind energy.